AlbertCraciun/QLoRA_CodingLLM/README.md

 etc.

 ### **FAQ**
-1. **Pot rula pe un RTX 4090 local?**
+1. **Can I run it on a local RTX 4090?**
-   Da, QLoRA e perfect pentru 24GB VRAM.
-Performanța e mai mare pe A100/H100, dar 4090 e suficient.
+   Yes, QLoRA is perfect for 24GB VRAM.
+Performance is higher on A100/H100, but 4090 is sufficient.

-2. **Ce seturi de date pot folosi?**
+2. **What datasets can I use?**
    - The Stack (Hugging Face)
-   - Repos GitHub (BigCode)
+   - GitHub Repos (BigCode)
-   - Repos private Azure DevOps
+   - Private Azure DevOps Repos

-3. **Cum fac deploy în producție?**
+3. **How do I deploy to production?**
-   - Folosește Docker și FastAPI
+   - Use Docker and FastAPI
-   - Poți muta imaginea Docker pe AWS, GCP, RunPod etc.
+   - You can move the Docker image to AWS, GCP, RunPod, etc.
-   - Poți urca modelul fine-tunat pe Hugging Face cu:
+   - You can upload the fine-tuned model to Hugging Face with:
      ```python
      model.push_to_hub("my-fine-tuned-deepseek")
      ```

-4. **De ce nu se vede codul local în dataset?**
+4. **Why can’t I see local code in the dataset?**
-   În `src/dataset_prep.py`, fișierele locale sunt transformate în `Dataset` și concatenate cu `train`.
-Verifică log-urile să te asiguri că fișierele sunt citite corect.
+   In `src/dataset_prep.py`, local files are transformed into a `Dataset` and concatenated with `train`.
+Check the logs to ensure that files are being read correctly.

 ---

-### **Resurse utile**
+### **Useful Resources**
 - [Hugging Face: The Stack](https://huggingface.co/datasets/bigcode/the-stack)
 - [DeepSeek AI](https://huggingface.co/deepseek-ai)
 - [Hugging Face: Fine-Tuning Guide](https://huggingface.co/docs/transformers/training)